Modelling tides for coastal satellite data analysis

 Modelling tides for each pixel in a satellite time series using pixel_tides

 The previous examples show how to model a single tide height for each satellite image using the centroid of the image as a tide modelling location.
-However, in reality tides vary spatially, potentially up to several metres across a distance of kilometres in areas of complex tidal dynamics.
-This means that an individual satellite image can contain a range of tide height conditions.
+However, in reality tides vary spatially – potentially by several metres in areas of complex tidal dynamics.
+This means that an individual satellite image can capture a range of tide conditions.

-.
-For efficient processing, this function first models tides into a low resolution 5000 m grid surrounding each satellite image in our time series.
-This lower resolution data will also include a buffer around the extent of our data tides can be modelled seamlessly across analysis boundaries:
+function to capture this spatial variability in tide heights.
+For efficient processing, this function first models tides into a low resolution grid surrounding each satellite image in our time series.
+This lower resolution data includes a buffer around the extent of our satellite data so that tides can be modelled seamlessly across analysis boundaries.

 [19]: